Infinitesimal Einstein Deformations of Nearly K\"ahler Metrics: Abstract

 \section{Abstract}

-It is well-known that every 6-dimensional strictly nearly K\"ahler manifold $(M,g,J)$ is Einstein with positive scalar curvature $\scal$.
+It is well known that every 6-dimensional strictly nearly K\"ahler manifold $(M,g,J)$ is Einstein with positive scalar curvature $\scal>0$.
 Moreover, one can show that the space $E$ of co-closed primitive $(1,1)$-forms on $M$ is stable under the Laplace operator $\Delta$.
 Let $E(\l)$ denote the $\l$-eigenspace of the restriction of $\Delta$ to $E$.
-If $M$ is compact, we prove that the moduli space of infinitesimal Einstein deformations of the nearly K\"ahler metric $g$ is naturally isomorphic to the direct sum $E(\scal/15)\oplus E(\scal/5)\oplus E(2\scal/5)$.
+If $M$ is compact, and has normalized scalar curvature $\scal=30$, we prove that the moduli space of infinitesimal Einstein deformations of the nearly K\"ahler metric $g$ is naturally isomorphic to the direct sum $E(2)\oplus E(6)\oplus E(12)$.
 From \cite{mns}, the last summand is itself isomorphic with the moduli space of infinitesimal nearly K\"ahler deformations. \vs

 2000 {\it Mathematics Subject Classification}: Primary 58E30, 53C10, 53C15.